 In just one week, you’ll:

-- Bolster your understanding of advocacy issues and of how design education can be integrated with business and entrepreneurship
+• Bolster your understanding of how design education can be integrated with business and entrepreneurship

 Collaborative Core projects are central to CCAD’s new curriculum—and they are a key focus of the Summer Studio as well.
 For your project, you’ll work with your colleagues on a real-world art or design challenge in the CCAD MindMarket.
-Using design thinking and collaborative problem solving, your creative team pursues a common goal, with a real client and a real project.
+You’ll also explore how design thinking can enrich your own curriculum and personal practice.
+For full session descriptions, click here.